 Cancer research breakthroughs occur through the work of talented and well-resourced scientists.
-The Andy Hill Cancer Research Endowment (CARE) supports recruitments of distinguished researchers from all over the world to bring their best-in-class talent to research organizations and companies in Washington.
+The Andy Hill Cancer Research Endowment (CARE) Fund supports recruitments of distinguished researchers from around the globe to bring their best-in-class talent to research organizations and companies in Washington.

-The objectives of the Andy Hill CARE Fund (from RCW 43.348.005), and the primary review criteria by which applications will be evaluated are to:
+The objectives of the CARE Fund (from RCW 43.348.005), and the primary review criteria by which applications will be evaluated are to:

-In consideration of the above Andy Hill CARE Fund objectives, among applications of similar merit (as established via peer review) priority in funding will be given to applications that:
+In consideration of the above CARE Fund objectives, among applications of similar scientific merit (as established via peer review) priority in funding will be given to applications that:

 In addition to the criteria listed above, the CARE Board will consider the variety in cancer-related disciplines represented within Washington State, as well as the geographic distribution of grantee organizations.

-- Washington State research institutions, organizations, and commercial entities are eligible to apply for Distinguished Researcher grants.
+Washington State research institutions, organizations, and commercial entities are eligible to apply for a Distinguished Researchers grant.
 Applicants must have a substantial presence in Washington, as determined by CARE based on factors including, but not limited to: number and compensation of full-time equivalent employees who are residents of Washington relative to the applicant’s other sites; having research and development, administrative, or manufacturing facilities located in Washington; and payment of Washington Business and Occupation or other taxes, or any combination of such factors.

-- Applicant organizations must be willing to agree to all terms and conditions set forth in the CARE Grant Award Letter.
+Applicant organizations must be willing to agree to all terms and conditions set forth in the CARE Grant Award Agreement.